GoktugOcal/LiveF1/docs/source/getting_started/index.rst

    >>> import livef1 as livef1

-Get season object and its meetings + sessions
+Get a season object with its meetings and sessions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To fetch season data for 2021:
+The get_season function in the livef1 package is used to retrieve detailed information about a Formula 1 season.
+This includes an overview of the meetings (Grand Prix events) and their respective sessions.

 .. code-block:: python